mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/call/java.md

 # Receive a call

-At the top of the `MainActivity` class, just below the view declarations, add a `call` property to hold a reference to any call in progress and `incomingCall` property to hold information about currently incoming call.
+At the top of the `MainActivity` class, right below the view declarations, add a `call` property to hold a reference to any call in progress and `incomingCall` property to hold information about currently incoming call.

 ```java
 private NexmoCall call;